-Credits, Grading and Seminar
+Credits, grading, and seminar

 Some programs require cooperative education; others consider it an elective course.
 Your advisor or the college catalog can explain how co-op fits into the degree requirements for your major.
 In most cases, co-op credits transfer to universities as electives.
-Check with the admissions office of your transfer institution to find if your co-op credit will be counted.
+Check with the admissions office of your transfer institution to find out if your co-op credit will be counted.

 You must complete the agreed-upon number of hours to earn credit.
 Your training agreement and learning objective (find forms here: getting started) must be on file with your instructor and/or specialist.
 Some programs may require additional forms.
 The employer evaluation must be completed and must indicate satisfactory job performance for you to receive a passing grade.
 Instructors may also require additional assignments.
 For most programs, co-op work experience is graded on a “pass/no pass” basis.
 Seminars are graded separately.

 The co-op seminar

 Seminars are required for some programs.
 Check with your Career Services specialist or the PCC catalog to see if your program requires a seminar.

 Seminars vary from 1-3 credits.
 In most cases, you will have a weekly class meeting with your instructor to help you develop skills to enhance your success as an employee.
 In some cases, you and your instructor may plan an individualized set of assignments and there is no weekly class meeting.